Capabilities-Limited/cva6-build-notes/cva6-adding-a-perhipheral.md

 ## The corev_apu framework

 The framework is contained within the [`corev_apu`](https://github.com/Capabilities-Limited/cva6/tree/af2b8b52/corev_apu) subdirectory of the [CVA6](https://github.com/Capabilities-Limited/cva6/tree/af2b8b52/) repo.
-This contains all the components required to generate an FPGA bitstream, suitable for targetting several different Xilinx FPGA boards.
+This contains all the components required to generate an FPGA bitstream, suitable for targeting several different Xilinx FPGA boards.
 Rather than using Vivado's XML or GUI to connect IPs, the platform performs all these connections in (System)Verilog, and presents a Verilog module as the top-level.

 ## Preparing the environment